-Answer: A. Actions pane
+Answer: A. The Actions pane contains reusable components that simplify completing common tasks such as setting a variable, opening a file etc.

 After opening and minimizing Contoso Invoicing app manually, you will click _______ to start your Enter an invoice recording.